sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

 @prop()
 readonly a: bigint

-// valid, but not good enough, `b` cannot be changed after the contract is deployed
+// valid, but not good enough, `a` cannot be changed after the contract is deployed
 @prop()
 a: bigint